fresh-eggs/fresh-eggs.github.io/xband_post.md

 ```
 (credits: https://problemkaputt.de/fullsnes.htm)

-Below is an example of the memory range hooks for processing reads to XBAND SRAM and Memory Mapped I/O:
+Below is an example of the memory range hooks for processing reads to XBAND SRAM:
 ```C
 uint8 XBANDBase::read(unsigned addr) {
 	// process reads for the memory range assigned to SRAM